Nijo Castle (Nijo-jo) in Kyoto

 History

-Nijo Castle was constructed by shogun Tokugawa Ieyasu (1543 - 1616) in 1603.
-It took the effort by his grandson Tokugawa Iemitsu (1604 - 1651) to finish the castle complex 23 years later.
-In 1750 a five-storey castle tower within the Honmaru area was strucked by lightning and completely destroyed and never rebuilt.
-The end of the Tokugawa shogunate came in 1867 and the power went to the Imperial Court.
+Nijo Castle in Kyoto was constructed by shogun Tokugawa Ieyasu (1543 - 1616) in 1603.
+It took the effort of his grandson Tokugawa Iemitsu (1604 - 1651) to finish the castle complex 23 years later.
+In 1626, significant renovations were carried out to prepare for the visit of Emperor Go-Mizunoo (1596-1680).
+In 1750 a five-storey castle tower within the Honmaru area was struck by lightning and completely destroyed and never rebuilt.
+The end of the Tokugawa shogunate came in 1867 when the last Shogun, Tokugawa Yoshinobu (1837 - 1913) announced his resignation.
+Afterward, the power went back to the Imperial Court.
 Nijo Castle was used in the following years as the seat of the Imperial Palace.
 After the palace was donated to the city Kyoto in 1939 the public got access to it in 1940.
 Nijo Castle received the status of a UNESCO World Heritage Site in 1994.

 Location